multitudes/42_cpp06/README.md

 The goal of serialization is to preserve the object's data and its structure so that it can be reconstructed later in the same or a different process.
 This is essential for tasks like saving data to disk, sending data over a network, or passing objects between different parts of a program.

 In this exercise we use `reinterpret_cast` to convert a pointer to an integer value and vice versa.
-Not a difficult exercise, but to understand why we need to reinterptret_cast... the static_cast would npot be allowed in this case.
+Not a difficult exercise, but to understand why we need to reinterpret_cast... the static_cast would not be allowed in this case.
 In C we would just cast.
 But in cpp everything has become more nuanced.
 To cast my data pointer:
 ```c
 // in C